uclaacm/hack-sprint-w20/session-1-basics-of-kotlin/README.md

 ```

 ### Functions References
 In Kotlin, functions are incredibly versatile.
-Here is a list of some of the things we can do with functions:
+Here is a list of some of the things that functions can do:
 * be stored as a variable
 * be returned by a function
 * be passed as a function argument